 Do not point your finger at a person, especially at religious monuments; instead, use the flat back of your hand to indicate the person or a sacred object.
-Also, please do not use your foot to point anyone or anything; it is the ultimate show of disrespect.
+Also, please do not use your foot to point at anyone or anything; it is the ultimate show of disrespect.

 Use your right hand if you need to use your fingers to eat, as the left hand is considered unclean.

 You are eating something delicious, and you want your Nepali friend to try or when you cannot finish your plate of food – Do not offer it to a local.
-Food once eaten by someone else is considered impure.
+Food, once eaten by someone else, is considered impure.

 It is common to see two guys holding hands, as they are good friends, whereas a man and woman holding hands or showing affection is frowned upon.

-If a child comes asking for a pen, money, a balloon, or even food – refrain from giving them.
+If a child asks for a pen, money, a balloon, or even food – refrain from giving them.
 It all started with early travellers to Nepal with good intentions.
 But, unfortunately, they saw how little the children had here and gave them pencils, pens, bubble gums, etcetera; this has taught children to beg.

 Do not bargain for room or food while on a trek; it is only a matter of pennies.
 To you, it is a game to see what you can get away with; to the lodge owners, it is their livelihood.
 Would you please respect that?

 These practices are similar in Bhutan, India, and Tibet.

 Note: Do not buy antiques or/and products made from endangered animals; you can end up in jail.